aymenmarjan/BufferOverflow-VulnServer/README.md

 This project demonstrates the classic buffer overflow exploitation technique in a controlled environment.
 Remember, these skills should only be used legally and ethically - such as in penetration testing with proper authorization.

-Feel free to experiment with different payloads, try to make your exploit more reliable, or explore other vulnerable functions in VulnServer!

 ## References
 - VulnServer project
 - Immunity Debugger and Mona documentation